 Patients receive the HCAHPS survey no sooner than 48 hours after discharge.
 Surveys may be received for up to six weeks after a patient leaves a facility.
 Data collection must not be undertaken while patients are still admitted to a hospital.

-Impact of HCAHPS scores for hospitals
+Impact of HCAHPS scores on hospitals

 The different aspects of care included in the HCAHPS score make up the Person and Community Engagement domain, which is part of what CMS uses to measure hospital effectiveness.
 CMS uses this domain, along with three others, to arrive at an overall measure of hospital performance.